 With widespread media coverage, the contest essentially launched a national campaign shining a spotlight on the need for improved design of tools for treating diabetes.

 What started out as a homemade effort with just a few thousand dollars in prize money grew to an internationally recognized competition, generously funded by the California Healthcare Foundation and supported by our friends at the world-famous design firm IDEO.

 We believed the next important step was to connect all the various “stakeholder” groups in diabetes – patients, HCPs, Pharma executives, designers, technology and regulatory experts and national advocacy organizations.
 Our idea was to gather these passionate people in one room for an unprecedented open dialogue, which would hopefully trigger further action.
 So began the annual DiabetesMine Innovation Summit at Stanford University.

 With the Design Challenge, we set out to achieve a change in culture – a shift to a more innovation-driven, consumer-aware approach to diabetes tools.

 Another change in culture that’s happened in parallel (and enabled these efforts) is of course the transition to a social media-dominated world.
 This has offered patients a powerful channel for collective advocacy.

 At DiabetesMine, our mission is to improve life with diabetes by acting as a catalyst for innovation.
 To facilitate this, our “Innovation Project” is constantly being reinvented.

-Please also watch our latest creation, compiled from the 2012 Patient Voices Contest, in which we crowdsourced patient needs:
+Please also watch our latest creation, based on submissions to the 2013 Patient Voices Contest, in which we crowdsourced patient needs:

 # # #